Cruse180795/Cruse180795/README.md

 Hi there my name is Ryan.
-I'm a Software Developer who is passinoate about making games.
+I'm a Software Developer who is passionate about making games.

 - 🔭 I’m currently working on GameDevHQ Courses, working towards their certification
 - 🌱 I’m currently learning Unity Engine and C#